goauthentik/authentik/website/integrations/services/nextcloud/index.md

 > -- https://en.wikipedia.org/wiki/Nextcloud

 :::caution
 If you require [Server Side Encryption](https://docs.nextcloud.com/server/latest/admin_manual/configuration_files/encryption_configuration.html), you must use LDAP.
 OpenID and SAML will cause **irrevocable data loss**.
-Nextcloud Server-Side Encryption requires access to the user's cleartext password, which is not available through OpenID or SAML.
+Nextcloud Server-Side Encryption requires access to the user's cleartext password, which Nextcloud only has access to when using LDAP as the user enters their password directly into Nextcloud.
 :::

 :::caution